 A student is on academic probation if the cumulative grade point average (GPA) falls below 2.00.
 The appropriate academic dean may require a student on probation to register for a limited course load.

-A student who has been suspended for academic reasons generally may not petition the Dean of Admission for readmission until one year has lapsed.
-The Admissions Office must have the approval of the appropriate academic dean to readmit a student following suspension.
+A student who has been suspended for academic reasons generally may not petition the Office of Admissions for readmission until one year has elapsed.
+The Admissions Office must have the approval of the dean of the appropriate school to readmit a student following suspension.
 Reference should be made to Readmission and Change of Statues procedures.

 If a student has an F and repeats the course and receives an A, only the A counts.
 Quality points and credits attempted and earned for the second attempt are counted in lieu of those earned for the initial attempt.
 Though both attempts remain part of the student’s permanent record, the cumulative grade point average will reflect only the grade earned on the second attempt.
 The credit/no credit option cannot be exercised during the second attempt to remove a previous letter grade.